sftriallawyers Logo

 At Seay/Felton LLC Trial Lawyers, we fight aggressively to secure compensation for:

-• Loss of enjoyment of life due to physical or emotional impairments
+• Loss of enjoyment of life: Damages for the inability to participate in activities, hobbies, or routines you enjoyed before the incident due to physical or emotional limitations.

-• Costs of ongoing security measures, such as home modifications or personal safety devices
+• Costs of ongoing security measures: Expenses related to improving personal safety, such as home modifications, alarms, or personal safety devices required after the incident.

 No one should have to suffer due to the negligence of property owners failing to provide adequate security.
 Seeking legal action can not only help victims recover financial losses but also drive changes that make public and private spaces safer for everyone.
 Contact us today!